project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

 - Web tools - Webserver,SSL certs, OAuth, REST API

 ## Sunbird Components
+The following are the core components of Sunbird:

 - **Sunbird Portal**

 All details with regard to the open source code of Sunbird is available [here](https://github.com/project-sunbird)

 To know about the web portal of Sunbird [visit](https://github.com/project-sunbird/sunbird-portal)